 would be just reproductions.

 unfortunate that this sprawling porcelain production center with a

 relevant history of over a thousand years is now heavily involved in

 faking too... and this apparently with the knowledge of the China's government.

 Reproductions of antique ceramics were already made in ancient China.
 The earliest known reproductions are copies of Jun wares made in the Yuan dynasty.
 However, that is not considered outright faking as it was made in continuation of the Song dynasty ceramics production.

-Some of these old, high-quality European replicas were imported into China recently.
-I wonder if these antique porcelain reproductions from Europe are going to be passed off as genuine Chinese antiques too? ...
+Information shows that some of these old, high-quality European replicas were imported into China in recent years -- we just have to wonder if these antique porcelain reproductions from Europe are now going to be passed off as genuine Chinese antiques too...?